Unrivalled Connections

 Navigating Carbon Dioxide Removal in a New Political Landscape

-Explore the future of carbon removal technologies under the new US administration.
-Join climate policy leaders at our New York summit to navigate regulatory shifts, federal funding challenges, CDR investment opportunities, and innovations shaping business resilience.
-These essential carbon removal conversations will define 2025.
+Under the new US administration, the future of carbon removal is being rewritten.
+At our New York summit, climate policy leaders will come together to navigate regulatory shifts, federal funding challenges, CDR investment opportunities, and the innovations driving business resilience.
+These defining conversations are shaping the trajectory of 2026—and beyond.

 Unparallelled Carbon Removal Leadership Network

-An expertly curated audience of 400+ senior executives and decision makers at the premier CDR summit, with 80% attending at C-Suite or Director level.
-East Coast climate leaders can schedule all vital meetings for the year using our Carbon Unbound summit networking platform.
+Our flagship event has been a sold-out success three years consecutively.
+Last year, an expertly curated audience of 400 senior executives and decision-makers gathered at the most senior-attended CDR summit, with 80% at C-Suite or Director level.
+For East Coast climate leaders, Carbon Unbound offered the ultimate platform to schedule all key meetings for the year.

 Actionable CDR Insights to Drive Investment Opportunities